JobService/job-service/docs/en-us/Getting-Started.md

 `docker run -i -t <job-service-db-installer Image ID> bash`

-2. Then execute the installer jar from within the container using the command below, replacing the options with your own database setup :
+2. Then execute the installer jar from within the container using the command below, replacing the options with your own database setup:

 `java -jar /job-service-db.jar -db.connection jdbc:postgresql://localhost:5432 -db.name jobservice -db.pass root -db.user postgres -fd`

-> Note: if you aren't running the database in your Docker virtual machine, make sure you enable client authentication and allow TCP/IP socket and restart your database server. <br>
+> Note: if you aren't running the database in your Docker virtual machine, make sure you enable client authentication and allow TCP/IP socket and restart your database server.
+E.g. for Postgres setup: <br>
 > * `vi /var/lib/pgsql/data/pg_hba.conf` append the line `host    all             all             0.0.0.0/0            md5` <br>
 > * `vi /var/lib/pgsql/data/postgresql.conf` change the listen addresses to `listen_addresses='*'`